Last Updated on

 Rough Ridge Trail

-Rough Ridge Trail is easily one of the quickest hikes on the Blue Ridge Parkway.
-It’s a popular spot for sunrise and we can see why.
-It’s less than a mile Rough Ridge Overlook, where you’ll find amazing views of our High Country.
+Rough Ridge Trail (1.5 miles roundtrip) is easily one of the quickest hikes on the Blue Ridge Parkway.
+This spot is especially popular for sunrise and we can see why.
+It’s less than a mile to the Rough Ridge Overlook, where you’ll find amazing views of our High Country.

 Not too far from Boone and Blowing Rock, you’ll also get wonderful looks at Grandfather Mountain and Linn Cove Viaduct from the overlook.
 It’s right off the Blue Ridge Parkway and you can park at Milepost 302.8 to get started.